Guide to GDPR Compliance and Implementation

 What is the GDPR?

-General Data Protection Regulation, is an European data privacy law approved by the European Commission in 2016.
-It will be effective from May 2018.
-And will cover all kinds of data collection practices by individuals and businesses.
+General Data Protection Regulation, is a European data privacy law approved by the European Commission in 2016.
+It is effective since May 2018.
 The GDPR is also a binding act or a regulation as compared to the prior laws directive nature.
 It means that it must be followed entirely throughout all the member states of the EU.
 The GDPR strengthens, harmonizes, and standardizes EU data protection law in line with modern data collection practices.
 Aritic as a responsible processor, considers this law to be a significant measure taken by the EU to ensure the safety of individual data.

 The law also enhances individual rights, ability to control and freedoms.
 In line with the European understanding, that privacy is a fundamental human right.
 The GDPR regulates how businesses and individuals obtain store process use and finally dispose of personal data.
 If successful in the EU it is expected to have a significant impact on business and commerce all over the world.